germankay/ckanext-selfinfo/README.md

 `ckan.selfinfo.ckan_repos_path` - Path to the src folder where CKAN and CKAN Extensions stored at the environment.
 While provided additional GIT Infromation will be provided.

 `ckan.selfinfo.ckan_repos` - List of CKAN Extension folders separated by space (ckanext-scheming ckanext-spatial ckanext-xloader).
 By default, if `ckan.selfinfo.ckan_repos_path` is provided only CKAN Core will be shown, but this can be extended by providing CKAN Extenstions to the list using this setting.
+Make sure to read the Note under this options before adding it, as it may cause 500 error, if not configured right.

+#### NOTE!
+For Linux, keep in mind that the added folder in `ckan.selfinfo.ckan_repos_path` should have the same owner as the one that runs the application (e.g. if the application runs from `ckan` User in the system, then ckanext-scheming folder owner should be `ckan`), otherwise there will be an error related to ownership of the repository.

 ## Tests